 Dear Friends and Colleagues:

-It is a pleasure for me to provide our annual update on the recent accomplishments and future directions of the Department of Ophthalmology.
-We continue to focus on collaboration in our core missions of academic health care: patient care, education, research and service as we build on our relationships with Loyola faculty from other departments as well as colleagues other institutions in Chicago and across the US.
+It is a pleasure for me to provide this update on the recent accomplishments and future directions of the Department of Ophthalmology.
+Our focus remains on collaboration and mentorship in the core missions of academic health care: patient care, education, research and service.
+The department’s solid reputation continues to grow through our relationships with alumni, clinical colleagues, and research partners at other institutions in Chicago, across the United States, and internationally.

-Our CME Programs consistently offer outstanding content for both national and local attendees.
-Our Fall Cataract/Glaucoma Symposium, Resident-Alumni Day and Chicago Subspecialty Guest Lecture Series present speakers and agendas of interest to the comprehensive ophthalmologist.
-This year (2015) we established the Mark J. Daily Lectureship in Diseases of the Retina, which was funded by Loyola Resident Alumni and private donors.
-In May 2016, we will offer a new Skowron Research Lectureship and Symposium, funded in part by a generous endowment from the Skowron Family, featuring a prominent nationally respected clinician scientist.
-Our weekly Grand Rounds, which occur each Wednesday at 4:30, have been augmented to include a Loyola guest speaker outside of ophthalmology to provide more interdisciplinary discussion.
-My intent is to emphasize collaboration and encourage a broad exchange of ideas in an ongoing effort to provide the highest quality residency-training.
+Our CME Programs consistently offer outstanding content for local, regional and national attendees.
+Our Fall Cataract/Glaucoma Symposium, Resident-Alumni Day and Chicago Subspecialty Guest Lecture Series provide speakers and agendas of interest to the comprehensive ophthalmologist.
+In 2015, we established the Mark J. Daily Lectureship in Diseases of the Retina, which was funded by our resident alumni and private donors.
+In 2016, we initiated the Skowron Research Lectureship and Symposium, funded in part by a generous endowment from the Skowron Family, featuring prominent nationally respected clinician scientists.
+The 2018 Skowron Research Symposium featured glaucoma, diabetic retinopathy and uveitis.
+Our weekly Grand Rounds, which occur on Wednesdays, have been augmented to include an LUHS guest speaker outside of ophthalmology to provide more interdisciplinary discussion and Audio-Visual technology to enhance learning experiences.
+My intent is to emphasize collaboration with our colleagues and encourage a broad exchange of ideas in an ongoing effort to provide the highest quality residency training.

 The John P. Mulcahy Professor and Chairman